LOOP115/Image_Formation_Filtering/README.md

 * Show the **kernel values** that you used in your filtering steps and include **figures** to illustrate the result of each filtering step on a sample maze.
 * [Maze Generator](https://www.mazegenerator.net/)

+## Submission

+* The response to each question should be no more than 500 words.
+* Submission will be made via the Canvas LMS.
+Please submit your code and written report **separately** under the Assignment 1 link on Canvas.
+* Your code submission should include the Jupyter Notebook (please use the provided template) with your code and any image files we will need to run your code.
+Please include the cell output in your notebook submission if possible.
+* Your written report should be a .pdf with your answers to each of the questions.
+The report should address the questions posed in this assignment and include any images, diagrams, or tables required by the question.